z3h4/useful-commands/HTML & CSS/css.md

      - Specify space between the words.
   3. `width`
      - The ideal line length is about 60-70 characters.
 We can achieve that by applying a `width` of `50ch`.
-     - The `ch` unit represents the width of the 0.
+     - The `ch` is an unit in CSS that represents the width of the character `0`.
 50 zeroes roughly represents 60-70 characters because some characters (like i and 1) are more narrow than 0.
 - It’s often better to apply a negative letter spacing to headings so they look more compact.

 ### Formatting Text